 Swiss Pattern Files

 Filing is an industrial art.
-It’s not about simply rubbing the file back and forth on the material, every stroke should count and move you one step closer to a smooth, polished finish, without gouges or abrasion marks.
+It’s not just rubbing the file back and forth.
+Every stroke should count and move you one step closer to a smooth, polished finish without gouges or abrasion marks.

 Filing Different Metals